grantjenks/python-sortedcontainers/docs/sorteddict.rst

 .. class:: ItemsView

-   A ItemsView object is a dynamic view of the dictionary's ``(key, value)`` pairs, which means that when the dictionary changes, the view reflects those changes.
+   An ItemsView object is a dynamic view of the dictionary's ``(key, value)`` pairs, which means that when the dictionary changes, the view reflects those changes.